Sewage Backup Repair

 Experiencing a sewage backup in your home or at your workplace can be frustrating as well as hazardous to your health.
 When sewer pipes become plugged with grease, debris, or even foreign objects, those sewers can then back up into your home or business through the drain pipes, sinks, toilets, or shower drains.
 If you need help diagnosing and repairing a sewer problem, Service Now Home Services can help.
 Generally, sewage backups are the result of one of three things.

 Just like an individual appliance, a main sewer line can become clogged.
 This will cause sewage backups.
-If just one toilet or sink seems to be the problem, it is possible that there is just a clog in that particular drain.
+If just one toilet or sink seems to be the problem, there may be just a clog in that particular drain.
 However, if every flush results in a sewage backup, you likely have a blockage in your main sewer line.
 Most clogs in your main sewer line can be prevented.
 Consider these tips for preventing clogs:

 - Do not throw debris in the toilet.
 Anything other than toilet paper should be disposed of in the trash.